Spirent/openperf/tests/aat/api/v1/docs/AnalyzersApi.md

 List packet analyzers

-The `analyzers` endpoint returns all packet analyzers that are configured to collect and report port and stream statistics.
+The `analyzers` endpoint returns all packet analyzers that are configured to collect and report port and flow statistics.

 ### Example
 ```python